#1: Comparisons to “Previous Apocalypses”

 Our confusion of the technosphere (“the world”) with Earth (“the world”) is so profound that when you oppose industrialism run on “clean” energy, people assume that you are in favor industrialism run on fossil fuels.
 They cannot even imagine the possibility of NEITHER.
 We're terrified of climate change killing us but we're equally terrified of having to live like the animals that we are, which (as things currently stand) would be a death sentence for most of us.

 I strongly believe that there is inner work to be done as relates to collapse.
-It’s important to reflect on how we want to show up during these times and behave in ways that are consistent with our values.
-Moreover, I believe that we have an obligation to acknowledge the positives that are still present and to express gratitude for how relatively good we still have it.
-But it feels disrespectful to not acknowledge that much suffering and death has already occurred at the hands of civilization, and that this will worsen.
+It’s important to reflect on how we want to show up during these times and behave in ways that are consistent with our values, to acknowledge the positives that are still present and to express gratitude for how relatively good we still have it.
+(Simultaneously, it feels obligatory to acknowledge that much suffering and death has already occurred at the hands of civilization, and that this will worsen.)

-However, it bothers me that some voices, when they put a transcendental twist on the collapse concept, are downplaying all of the endings and suffering that are on the horizon.
+However, some voices put a transcendental twist on the collapse concept.
+In my opinion, this downplays all of the endings and suffering that are on the horizon.
 It’s for this reason that I’m suspicious of New-Age-sounding messages that present this moment purely as an opportunity for reinvention.
 If folks are concerned about what lies ahead (and I think they are), it’s misleading to refer to it merely a spiritual transformation.

 “Climate change is the gym in which we as human beings are strengthening our muscle to be able to evolve to a much higher sense of awareness than before … measured in the way that we understand our relationship with nature”